 Note that, if the collection is rejected or returned pre-settlement, it will be necessary to re-submit the collection as an OOFF with the same UMR.
 If the collection is rejected or returned post-settlement, the collection must be submitted as a new OOFF with a new UMR.

-Benefits and Impact of SEPA
+Benefits of SEPA

 What are the fees for Payment Files?

 The fee is €0.07 per payment, with a minimum charge of €6.35 per month.